 Equally, teddy bears connected to the Internet are at risk of being hacked as are 220 pound industrial robots with safety researchers from Trend Micro and Italy’s Politecnico Milano developing ways to hack both of these machines.

 In addition, there is also the problem of who dispatches knowledge, for example, in what manner are the producers using and monetizing the gathered data, as well as safeguarding sensitive consumer information and preventing leaks from their companies.
 And many indications point out that some consumers share this information very willingly with the producers by purchasing, for example, vibrators connected to the Internet.

 Take off the rose-colored glasses

 Not to remain uncritical as to the IoT or IoE, I will quote the late writer Michael Crichton, the popular American author of the scenario for the 1973 film Westworld, which forty years later, we had the chance to revisit in a new series version proposed by Jonathan Nolan and Lisa Joy for HBO.

 The ways that technology interests me are the ways that it traps you.
 Westworld is a personification of that situation; it’s about a person pursued by a machine.
 In a human situation, you can always call up your friend the next day and say you didn’t mean it.
 But you can’t call up technology, you often can’t change your mind.
 Once you set out on a given course, you can’t reverse.

 But back to the point… QA and IoT

 According to forecasts, in 2020 the IoT will be a market worth USD 1.5 billion.
-From a business point of view, this mean a large cake from which many companies will want take a slice, with the role of a software tester becoming more significant in this developing trade.
+From a business point of view, this means a large cake from which many companies will want to take a slice, with the role of a software tester becoming more significant in this developing trade.

-If you want to share your opinion on my article, I invite you to connect via LinkedIn.
+If you want to share your opinion on my article, I invite you to connect, just send us an email.